alessiobortone2/CV/README.md

 - The team I was leading recovered 1.4MEur in 18 months, bringing the business unit back to profitability.
 - The result was so significant that the Company invested in my MBA, as a one-off bonus

+More recently, I put together a team of fellow Makers, with the mission to design and build an Internet of Things device.
+We are exploring commercial applications of the product.
+You can find more information at https://github.com/alessiobortone2/Recurrio3

 #### Commercial Awareness

 Despite my technical background, I have a strong interest in client-facing roles and business development.
 As the European Business Development Manager for Solyndra inc, a Californian startup focused on solar energy, I pursued deals and projects for solar infrastructure, delivering a turnover of more than 12MEur in the first 18 months in the job.

 ## Education